28th April, 2026

 Ok, now we know what the RIDDOR regulations are and where they apply, but what exactly do we need to report under RIDDOR, and who do we report it to?

-The purpose of the RIDDOR regulations is to allow the Health and Safety Executive (HSE) and local authorities to monitor accident trends, identify how risks arise and investigate serious accidents.
+The purpose of the RIDDOR regulations is to allow the Health and Safety Executive (HSE) and local authorities to monitor accident trends, identify how risks arise, and investigate serious accidents.
 So, to comply with RIDDOR, you need to report certain types of incidents and injuries to the HSE.

-There are 5 main categories of injuries, diseases and dangerous occurrences you need to report and these include:
+There are 5 main categories of injuries, diseases and dangerous occurrences you need to report, and these include:

 Deaths

-All deaths arising out of or in connection with work need to be reported under RIDDOR.
-This includes any death caused by a work-related injury, even if the person doesn't die straight away.
+The need to report a work-related death includes any death caused by a work-related injury, even if the person doesn't die straight away.
 If a person dies as a result of a reportable injury, within one year of the accident, you should report it.

-111 worker deaths were reported under RIDDOR in 2019/20.
+124 worker deaths were reported under RIDDOR in 2024/25.

 Simple Statistic